George Town, Chennai: Demographics

 Residents of George Town in earlier days were mainly Telugus with sizable population of Tamils.
-In the core area, streets are named after Telugu people such as Govindappa Naick, Angappa Naick, Adiyappa Naick, Narayana Mudali, Kasi Chetty, Rasappa Chetty, Varada Muthiappan, Thatha Muthiappan, Kondi Chetty, Linghi Chetty, Thambu Chetty, and so forth.
 A major part of trade and business was in the hands of Telugus.
-Apart from locals, people from other parts of the country as well as foreign nationals who had trade and business links with the 'British East India Company' were living in this area.
+Apart from locals, people from other parts of the country as well as foreign nationals who had trade and business links with the East India Company were living in this area.
 Many of the streets bear the name of the business that people in the locality were engaged in.
-Men who were doing business in corals lived together in Coral Merchants Street (பவழக்கார தெரு) and people from Armenia (a former state of Russia) doing business with the English were living in Armenian Street (அரண்மனைக்காரர் தெரு).
+Men who were doing business in corals lived together in Coral Merchants Street, and people from Armenia doing business with the English were living in Armenian Street.
 A church called Armenian Church was also constructed in the same area for them.
 As the town was developing manifold, people from all over India settled here doing business in all fields, chiefly from Rajasthan, Gujarat, Maharashtra and Uttar Pradesh.
 The area occupied by the North Indians, chiefly Marwaris from Rajasthan and Gujarat, in the twentieth century came to be known as Sowcarpet (literally 'area of the rich', derived from the word 'sahukar' meaning money lender in Hindi).

 Geography

 George Town extends roughly from Chennai Central railway station and People's Park in the west to the Bay of Bengal in the east.
 To the north is Basin Bridge and Royapuram while Fort St George bounds it on the south.
-Prakasam Salai (Broadway), originally Popham's Broadway, divided George Town into two portions, the eastern part of which was historically known as Muthialpet and the western past, Peddanaickenpet.
+Broadway, originally Popham's Broadway, and officially Prakasam Salai, divided George Town into two portions, the eastern part of which was historically known as Muthialpet and the western part, Peddanaickenpet.